aeypex/evolv.io/README.md

 8. Click `File > New > Project > Maven > Check out Maven Projects from SCM > Next`.
 9. Put `https://github.com/evolvio/evolv.io.git` in for the SCM URL and click `Finish`.
 10. Click `Run > Run`

+# Archived Repo

+This fork of an interesting "game" is no longer explored by aeypex. thanx for letting me tinker with your code, carykh.